Decarbonization

 2. Scenario Analysis

-Assuming a transition to a decarbonized society in the wake of climate change, the Group’s businesses will play a major role in shifting the power generation mix to renewable energy sources, transforming power use in ways such as electrification, and achieving social implementation of the circular economy.
-Opportunities for increased product demand and the evolution of our offerings are also expected.
+Assuming a transition to a decarbonized society in the wake of climate change, the Group’s businesses will play a major role in shifting the power generation mix to renewable energy sources, transforming power use in ways such as electrification, and achieving social implementation of a circular economy.
+We also expect to see opportunities to increase product demand and enhance our offerings.

 On the other hand, there are risks such as increased costs associated with the Group's own efforts to become carbon neutral on a global basis and lost opportunities due to delays in this process.
 In addition, there are potentially increased physical risks of extreme weather events damaging production facilities and logistics networks at operating sites in Japan and overseas, resulting in shutdowns.